alexarne/Convex-Polygon-Collisions/README.md

 # Convex Polygon Collisions

 Simple web-based demonstration of the Separating Axis Theorem and an alternative algorithm named "Diagonals" for checking if two convex polygons have collided as well as a resolution, inspired by [javidx9](https://youtu.be/7Ik2vowGcU0).
-The resolution for either algorithm may be a bit unnatural in their own way.
+The resolution for either algorithm may be a bit unnatural in their own way but that is something which the demonstration seeks to showcase.
 The algorithms are only concerned with convex polygons, which are polygons where all interior angles are less than or equal to 180&deg;.
 For simplicity, the polygons in this demonstration are limited to regular polygons with a configurable amount of sides (3-10), although the polygons do not **have** to be regular for the algorithms to work.

 ## Demonstration